 OutFile – path to an output raw-file

-TilePrefix – string, a prefix in the file names of a tiles (the level number)
+TilePrefix – string, a prefix in the file names of the tiles (the level number)

-TileExt – string, an file name extension of a tiles
+TileExt – string, the file extension for the tiles

 StartU – initial U index

 TileWidth – tile width